 - (i) The 3rd-person object prefix -h- in the verb še-h-č'am-d-a "was eating them" (lines ## 8 & 61), was replaced by the phonetically-conditioned allomorph -š- in later manuscripts (še-š-č'am-d-a).
-Shanidze (1920) considered the use of -h-, rather than a sibilant allophone, before a dental or alveolar occlusive to be an archaism harking back to pre-classical Old Georgian (see also Sarjveladze 1984: 44).
-Scattered examples of the sequence h-č'am are attested in 9th-10th-century versions of the Gospels; and in some recensions of the Old Testament.
-A similar instance of -h-before an alveolar occlusive was noticed elsewhere in Jer Geo by Marr (1911: LII). - (ii) The dative suffix after xut "five" in #108: natel-sca ormeoc da xut-sa atas-sa "he baptized forty-five thousand".
+Shanidze considered the use of $-\underline{h}$ -, rather than a sibilant allophone, before a dental or alveolar occlusive to be an archaism harking back to pre-classical Old Georgian.56 Scattered examples of the sequence h-č'am- are attested in 9th-10th-century versions of the Gospels; and in some recensions of the Old Testament.
+A similar instance of -h- before an alveolar occlusive was noticed elsewhere in Jer Geo by Marr.57 - (ii) The dative suffix after xut- "five" in #108: natel-sca ormeoc da xut-sa atas-sa "he baptized fortyfive thousand".
 In Jer Geo 2, the numeral modifying "thousand" agrees with it for dative case.
 In the later versions, the modifying numeral is marked by the unvarying, formally nominative suffix -i (ormeoc da xut-i atas-sa), which remains the dominant usage in Modern Georgian.